every card game deserves scryfall, but especially this one

 Kongming having tea

-It's one thing for the most obsessive pros, whose team have the entire game memorized between them, to have to take a few seconds every time they've gotta look up cards.
-Another thing entirely for casual players, collectors, or intermediate-level tinkerers just trying to cook something up.
-These players need a really good reference for what's out there, to see what exists in this game.
-And the game's not getting any smaller.
-The goal of prereq is that you can do your deckbuilding with a laptop at hand, and confirm details about game pieces as fast as you can think & type.
-I needed that, so I built it.
+The most obsessive pros might have the game memorized, across their team.
+But it's different for casual players, collectors, or intermediate-level tinkerers just trying to cook something up.
+We need a really good reference for what's out there, to see what exists in this game.
+The goal of prereq is that you can do your deckbuilding or collection managment with a laptop at hand, and confirm details about game pieces as fast as you can think & type, no waiting on computers.
+I wanted that, so I built it.

-The Index wasn't cutting it, for all that it's nice and official.
-So I scraped the data from their very helpful API, and made my own card database search site, with complex query search and quick responses and more purple.
+Even though the Index wasn't cutting it, GA's data is available from their very helpful API.
+So now I've got my own card database search site, with complex query search and fast responses and more purple.
+And links to prices offers, and compeditive stats, and a comprehensive query language.

 computers are fast

 Computers are really, really fast.
 It just doesn't take that long to look up card details in a database and get the image from a CDN.
 If Scryfall can do it in a snap, then it's doable, proof by construction.
-And our game isn't half as complicated, doesn't need to support as many users — so cheaper, smaller hardware to serve the site — there's no reason to not have cards at your fingertips like *that*.
+And this game isn't half as complicated, and the site doesn't need to support as many users — so cheaper, smaller hardware to serve it — there's no reason to not have cards at your fingertips like *that*.

 prereq tech stack